Hammerspoon/hammerspoon.github.io/index.md

 We have a Google Group mailing list [here](https://groups.google.com/forum/#!forum/hammerspoon/)

 If you find a bug, or have a suggestion, you can also file an issue on the [issue tracker](https://github.com/Hammerspoon/hammerspoon/issues).

+## Who made this?

+Lots of people!
+You can find out more on our [Contributors](/contributors.html) page.